adbacker/spam/readme.md

     }
 }
 ```
-which returns the parsed json.
+The .getTable() returns the parsed json.

 "Ok", you respond, "I still have to munge and fold, spindle, and mutilate"  Well, yes.
 Kinda.
 But not really.

-We'll take a slight diversion here and talk about our first Query object - TableQuery.

-query/TableQuery

-This lets us do some generic searches and parsing against the structured json that is returned in a reasonably abstracted manner.

-For a first taste, look at test/smoke/TableTests.ts.
+This is where the magic of TableQuery comes in.

+### TableQuery

+TableQuery abstracts out querying all manner of combinations of data in rows, data in columns, what's the data in the given column based on the value of a different column, etc.

+Look at test/smoke/TableTests.ts for examples.
 This loads the tabletest.html in the same directory and exercises the TableQuery logic against it.